Nikon TTL BL flash can use the D lens Distance

 to Override Overexposure on Direct Flash

-This is same setup, repeated with a D800.
-Same result, description and comments on previous page.
+This is same setup, only difference is that it was repeated with a D800.
+Same result, description and comments as on previous page.

 The pictures below: Nikon D800, f/8 1/125 second, ISO 100.
 70-200mm D lens.
 SB-800 hot shoe direct flash, five feet.

 No compensation, all point and shoot, except the distance was measured for the GN mode.
 The only adjustment is white balance.
 The backgrounds are black and white paper.